alyulina/spoon-billed-sandpiper/README.md

 ran Fedya's code on the points above (the cluster folder for that is `/nfs/scistore08/kondrgrp/alyulina/sandpiper/dynamics/h=sigm/ver22/pos`); am looking at the results now (in `/Users/alyulina/Projects/Kondrashov/Sandpiper/h=sigm/ver22/pos/out/`) - need to add a section to `/Users/alyulina/Projects/Kondrashov/Sandpiper/h=sigm/ver22/Rai's/notebook-ver22.ipynb`

+talked to Fedya and he said that the results are okay and that we should merge them and interpolate and run the simulation for the sandpiper

 **How to do things:**
 - generate points (`make points.ipynb`) + an input file (`RNS_input.txt`) with mu, sigma, alpha, beta, and the output file name and location (`make shs.ipynb`)